The Domino Problem of the Hyperbolic Plane for Regular Polygons: Acknowledgement

 \section{Acknowledgement}

-The author would like to thank Subhojoy Gupta, Basudeb Datta, Lorenzo Guerra, Marek Čtrnáct and Chaim Goodman-Strauss for some valuable inputs.
-The research was partially supported by Science and Engineering Research Board (SERB) grant (CRG/2019/007028) for the year 2020-2021.
-While preparing the final version of this draft, the author was made aware of an unpublished work \cite{NW07} covering some of the cases of the classification of tuples admitting tiling discussed in this paper, however, the author could not give a clear account of the overlaps.
+The author would like to thank Marek Čtrnáct for some valuable suggestions.
+The author also thanks Zeno, the creator of HyperRouge, for technical assistance in rendering Fig.~\ref{351012}.
+The research was partially supported by Science and Engineering Research Board (SERB) grant (CRG/2019/007028) for the year 2020-2021, and Seed Grant DoRDC/730 of TIET for the year 2024-25.